lroberts77/CV3/README.md

 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

-#### Makers Academy Feb 2020 to April 2020
+#### Makers Academy (Feb 2020 to May 2020)

-- OOP, TDD, MVC, DDD
+- Competent with programming practises such as OOP, TDD, MVC
-- Agile/XP
+- Efficient work using Agile/XP
-- Ruby, Rails, JavaScript
+- Web development with Ruby, Rails, JavaScript, HTML, CSS and React
+- SQL, postgreSQL, sqlite
-- RSpec, Jasmine
+- Testing frameworks such as RSpec, Jasmine

-#### Ealing Tertiary College 98 – 99
+#### Ealing Tertiary College (98 – 99)
 BTEC GNVQ IT intermediate (Merit)

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

 ## Experience